 Well, dear readers, I guess that everyone is well aware that the Pussy Grabber is (a) the American president and (b) making a terrible mess of things already.
 It’s as if Abbott and Costello were elected president and brought the Keystone Kops as their cabinet and the Three Stooges as their national security advisors.
 Fuck us all!

-And if you’re like me — I KNOW, mother, no one is like me, but let’s pretend, okay? — then you still have moments throughout the day and night in which you stare in stupefied disbelief into that comforting mid-distance now that the Pussy Grabber is actually our president.
-Wipe the drool from my chin and grab my pussy, how did this happen?
-I find myself wondering all too frequently.
+And if you’re like me — I KNOW, mother, no one is like me, but let’s pretend, okay? — then you still have moments throughout the day and night in which you stare in stupefied disbelief into that comforting mid-distance now that the Pussy Grabber is actually our president, and think, Wipe the drool from my chin and grab my pussy, how did this happen?
+I find myself all too frequently in this position.

 The Deep Story

 Fortunately?
 Unfortunately?
-It is exactly what you’d think: conservative white voters feel that they are being left out of America, pushed aside in favor of women, minorities, the LGBTQ, immigrants, Muslims, and a plethora of ominous threatening non-white conservative OTHERS.
+It is exactly what you’d think: conservative white voters feel that they are being left out of America, pushed aside in favor of women (even though, we presume, approximately 50% of them are women), minorities, the LGBTQ+ folks, immigrants, Muslims, and a horde of ominous threatening non-white OTHERS.
 Apparently, they feel that their unique contributions to America are being ignored and trivialized and that this is UNFAIR!
 They feel like the liberal coastal elites are talking down to them from their ivory towers.
 Those liberal elites call them redneck and racist and think they are bad and stupid people.
 It hurts their feelings.
 It makes them feel marginalized.
 And, perhaps most importantly, it makes them mad because it isn’t true.
 They aren’t ignorant racist rednecks!

 Also, too, in addition, they DO NOT trust the mainstream media and its liberal bias and the intrusive federal government that can’t do anything right and no amount of “facts” are going to change that.
 They believe that Christian values are paramount and are offended when we stray from their view of what Christian values should be.
 They know that they are good Christians, which means they are good people, which means that everything they do is good.
 How can good people be stupid racist rednecks?
 It jus’ don’t make no sense a’tall, y’all.

 The most astonishing thing in the entire book is their view of large petrochemical corporations.
 You should sit down for this.
-Seriously, perhaps, you should take a Valium or a stiff drink or both, too. (a) They hate the environmental pollution that they live in in Southern Louisiana that is giving them incredible rates of cancers, a foreshortened mortality rate, and a degraded environment. (b) They feel that the pollution is necessary for the economy, though. (c) It is their patriotic duty to endure the pollution, cancers, destroyed environment, and poverty to supply the world with plastic and other things and get what meager jobs they can from the bargain. (d) They think that these corporations bring jobs to their impoverished corner of the world. (e) They accept that huge tax breaks to the corporations are necessary to secure these polluting facilities that do not really bring any jobs to the “little” people other than construction and security.
+Seriously, perhaps, you should take a Valium or a stiff drink or both, too. (a) They hate the environmental pollution that they live in in Southern Louisiana that is giving them incredible rates of cancers, a foreshortened mortality rate, and a degraded environment. (b) They feel that the pollution is necessary for the economy, though. (c) It is their patriotic duty to endure the pollution, cancers, destroyed environment, and poverty to supply the world with plastic and other things and get what meager jobs they can from the bargain. (d) They think that these corporations bring jobs to their impoverished corner of the world.
+No shit, they actually believe this to be true even though it is demonstrably false.
+Easily demonstrated to be a lie. (e) They accept that huge tax breaks to the corporations are necessary to secure these polluting facilities that do not really bring any jobs to the “little” people other than construction and security.
 And, that the state and local governments should expend money to fund infrastructure improvements that these companies demand in order to relocate but won’t be paying any taxes to support. (f) Federal environmental regulations stifle job production by these companies, and that these companies will preserve the environment without regulation and oversight because it is in the companies’ economic interest to do so.
+Seriously.
+They believe this shit.

 The upshot is that these people think that it is okay for Gov. Bobby Jindal to have bankrupted the state in order to secure an expansion of the highly polluting petrochemical companies that are locating their plants in Louisiana and for the state’s chief function to be to make it easier for these companies to exploit the state’s natural resources including its citizens.
 By the end of the book not only are you sick to your stomach but you are convinced that Bobby Jindal is the most evil motherfucker to walk the nation.
 Holly shit, he condemned the entire southern region of the state to economic hardship, frequently occurring cancers, early death, and incredible environmental degradation.
 Worse, though, these people all happily and gaily skipped to the voting booths to elect these assholes.

 They are tired of being made to feel guilty if they don’t feel sorry enough for the freeloading takers that the black community is, especially since there is no racism or discrimination against them.
-And, every day there is a new group that they must feel sorry for when no one is feeling sorry for them.
+And, every day there is a new group that they must feel sorry for when no one is feeling sorry for them — but we are; it’s just that they make it like hugging a cactus.
 To them it is a never ending parade of people they don’t understand cutting in line ahead of them due to liberal naiveté and stalling their progress to the American dream — whatever that is.

 They believe that it is their patriotic duty to endure the depredations that generations of Louisiana politicians have visited upon them in the name of economic development.
-They are quite right that the rest of enjoy cheap plastics and other petroleum products because the companies that make them are given such free reign in Louisiana.
+They are quite right that the rest of us enjoy cheap plastics and other petroleum products because the companies that make them are given such free reign in Louisiana, but those companies would supply the same goods and protect the environment if we made them because it is in their economic best interest to do so.

 The Great Disconnect Between Reality and Rhetoric